vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 - 📡 **Cloud integration** for remote monitoring via IoT dashboard.
 - 📱 **Mobile app interface** for real-time triage visualization.

+- **Miniaturization of PCB**: Instead of mounting all sensors as external modules, future work will design a **custom PCB** that integrates sensor front-ends and microcontroller peripherals.
+This will make the system more compact, reliable, and portable for hospital deployment.
+- **Advanced Communication Protocols**: Incorporating MQTT/LoRaWAN for larger hospital networks.
+- **Mobile App Integration**: Native mobile application for quick alerts to medical staff.
+- **AI-based Triage Assistance**: Applying ML models for prioritizing patients automatically based on their health parameters.

+---
 ---

 ## 🛠 Tools & Software Used